Adi-Jayakumar/Language/README.md

     - [ ] Verify output

 # Long-term Goals
- - [ ] Serialise and de-serialise Functions in order to seperate compilation and execution
  - [ ] Improve garbage collector heuristics to minimise loss of program execution time

 # Known bugs TODO